 In other areas of the West, more men who made names for themselves included Seth Bullock in South Dakota, Bat Masterson in Kansas, Joseph Meek in Oregon, William Wheeler in Montana, and, again, dozens of others.
 Wyatt Earp and Wild Bill Hickok were two of the most recognizable men who served as U.S. Deputy Marshals.
-However, they gained their notoriety primarily through their exaggerations and film depictions rather than the courageous acts shown by many more deputy marshals.
+However, they gained their notoriety primarily through exaggerations and film depictions rather than the courageous acts shown by many more deputy marshals.

 Once the Wild West was tamed, the U.S. Marshal Service began to suffer in the 20th century as its star faded and the FBI flourished.
 Though they protected the home front during World War I and were heavily involved in enforcing Prohibition laws, they had essentially lost their “specialty,” By the 1950s, they found themselves acting as bailiffs for the federal courts and requesting background checks.
 In the 1960s, their importance rose as they enforced court-ordered racial desegregation and the Federal Witness Security Program established in the 1970s.

 Today, the Marshal Service still has the responsibility to enforce federal laws and orders issued by the court, as well as prevention of civil disturbances, continued protection of federal witnesses, terrorist events, hostage situations, and numerous other duties directed by the Department of Justice, such as assisting in airport security after the terrible attack in New York on September 11, 2001.
 Current Deputy Marshals must carry firearms and become proficient in the latest electronic communications equipment and security devices.
 Their work continues to hold the constant threat of violence involving personal risk to the many men and women who pledge to protect the justice system.

 Over the years, some 400 marshals have been killed in the line of duty.
 Their famous five-sided star is our country’s oldest emblem of federal law enforcement.

-To celebrate their courage and bravery and provide information on the service’s rich history, fundraising efforts are currently underway for the U.S. Marshals Service National Museum, established in Fort Smith, Arkansas.
+To celebrate their courage and bravery and provide information on the service’s rich history, the U.S. Marshals Service National Museum was established in Fort Smith, Arkansas.